tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 Ready for review
 :::

-Depending on the classification of the information that is presented in the APIs and the Risk Framework applied different access controls will need to be applied.
+Depending on the classification of the information that is presented in the APIs and the Risk Framework applied, different access controls will need to be applied.
 This section provides a summary of the controls that **SHOULD** be implemented when protecting Health APIs.
 The five areas that **MUST** be considered are:

 - Confidentiality